 To me, street photography is just documenting human life.
 Period.
 Candid or with permission?
 I don’t care.
 Color or black and white?
 It doesn’t matter.
-Street photography is about capturing the essence of humanity.
+Street photography is about capturing the essence of humanity with your camera.

-Select Your Vision: Learn the Basics of Street Photography
+What is Street Photography?
+Select Your Vision: Learn the Basics

 Starting out in street photography can be quite an overwhelming experience.
 A lot is happening all around you all at once.
 You don’t really know what you should capture and what you shouldn’t.